mscharl/youtube-playlist-manager/README.md

 To simplify selecting multiple videos a filterbar is available to filter videos by the uploaded time, inserted time or name of the video.

+- [ ] __Implement Caching__:
+Items of a playlist should be cached locally.
+Invalidation should be done by checking the e-tag that is given by the `list` method of the playlists.

 ## Build Setup

 ``` bash